 7.1.2.
-Certificate Extensions
+Certificate Content and Extensions

-The Apple Public CA issues Certificates with the extensions shown below.
+The Apple Public CA issues Certificates with the content and extensions shown in the following sections.
 All extensions are set in accordance with RFC 5280.

 For Certificates other than Root Certificates, the Apple Public CA may include private Certificate extensions as long as they are: 1) marked non-critical, and 2) identified by an OID within an arc owned by the Subscriber (i.e., Apple Inc. or a subsidiary).